Individual Consular Rights: Foreign Law and Practice

 the resulting record would have assumed a different form.”

-Section 23P standing alone are subject to suppression or exclusion.
+that breaches of Section 23P standing alone are subject to suppression or

 Australian courts have also recognized that the advisement of consular rights must occur prior to custodial interrogation of a known non-citizen, or suppression may be required.

 See R. v.
 Tan WASC 275 (5 October 2001) (Supreme Court of Western Australia):